Introduction: Tenor Ukelele

 Hello everyone, I am very happy to share my last project, recently I considered building my first instrument, a ukulele, and finally I finished it.
-It's a tenor class and I built it at home with the tools I had.
+It's a tenor type and I built it at home with the tools that I had.
 In this Instructable I want to show you the process that I followed, based on the limitations that had to do it at home, I know that in the end I made some mistakes in the construction, so I want you to know that this is not an inalterable guide, but more well a kind of motivation for you to build your own.
 Doing so will take some time to research, watch video tutorials, etc. but in the end I think it's worth it.

 As an extra tip, I recommend you enroll for the woodworking class, because many of the tips that show there, I applied to this project. ;)